chromium/chromium/net/docs/adding_doh_providers.md

         Investigate any failures, especially concerning the modified provider(s).

-        For new providers, repeat the test 25-100 times (engineer judgement on how much scrutiny is necessary) for the specific provider to ensure the provider is reliable:
+        For new providers, repeat the test 25-100 times (exercise judgment on how much scrutiny is necessary) for the specific provider to ensure the provider is reliable:
         ```shell